eldorplus/react-hello-world/README.md

 - **[webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server)** - Serves a webpack app.
 Updates the browser on changes.

-#### Setup and configure the project with code quality checks, unit testing, production ready tools and workflow to developing top of the line apps in React
+## Setup and configure the project

 Let's install `React`: